dalebmisc/logseq-dale/pages/debian.md

 		  # bitwarden <super> + <ctrl> + p
 		  # nemo <super> + <ctrl> + f (terminal command is nemo)

+		  # 11. Install other desktops if they weren't installed when distro was installed

 		  ```
 		- ```terminal